 Joseph Sellers is a partner and head of the civil rights and employment practice in Washington, D.C. at the firm of Cohen Milstein Sellers & Toll PLLC.
 Before coming to that firm in 1997, he was the head of the Employment Discrimination Group at the Washington Lawyers’ Committee for Civil Rights and Urban Affairs for 16 years.
 In more 30 years of legal practice, he has served as lead or co-lead counsel in more than 60 civil rights and employment class or collective actions where he has represented workers and others who claim to have been victims of discrimination or other forms of corporate or governmental misconduct.
 He has tried civil rights class actions to judgment before juries and courts and has argued more than 30 cases before appellate courts, including the U.S. Supreme Court where he argued Wal-Mart Stores v.
 Dukes.
 He has taught Professional Responsibility and Employment Discrimination.
 He has served as a mediator in a variety of matters.

-Laura S. Schnell, a member of the firm of Eisenberg & Schnell LLP, has practiced employment law in New York City on behalf of employees for over twenty-five years.
+Laura S. Schnell, a member of the firm of Eisenberg & Schnell LLP, has practiced employment law in New York City on behalf of employees for over thirty years.
 She is a 1980 graduate of Dartmouth College and a 1983 graduate of the University of Chicago Law School and served as a law clerk for the Honorable Jack B. Weinstein in the United States District Court for the Eastern District of New York from 1983 to 1984.
 Ms. Schnell represents employees in all aspects of employment law and has extensive employment discrimination, non-compete and employment contract litigation experience as well as financial industry arbitration experience.
-She has served on numerous bar committees and is a frequent speaker on issues involving employment litigation, arbitration, mediation and social media privacy issues in the workplace.
-She has been a Best Lawyers and Super Lawyers recognized attorney since 2006 and was named the New York Best Lawyer of the Year, Employment Law-Individuals 2012.
+She has served on numerous bar committees and is a frequent speaker on issues involving employment litigation, arbitration and mediation.
+She has been a Best Lawyers and Super Lawyers recognized attorney since 2006 and was named the New York Best Lawyer of the Year, Employment Law-Individual for 2012 and again for 2017.